CARMAT Provides an Update on the Ongoing Receivership Procedure

-Trading of CARMAT shares suspended, starting August 14, 2025, before stock market opening, ahead of the court hearing scheduled on August 19, 2025
+Resumption of CARMAT shares trading starting on August 21, 2025, at stock market opening

 Regulatory News:

-CARMAT (FR0010907956, ALCAR), designer and developer of the world's most advanced total artificial heart, aiming to provide a therapeutic alternative for people suffering from advanced biventricular heart failure (the "Company" or "CARMAT"), today provides an update on the ongoing receivership procedure and announces the suspension of trading in CARMAT shares, starting August 14, 2025, before stock market opening, ahead of the court hearing scheduled on August 19, 2025.
+CARMAT (FR0010907956, ALCAR), designer and developer of the world's most advanced total artificial heart, aiming to provide a therapeutic alternative for people suffering from advanced biventricular heart failure (the "Company" or "CARMAT"), today provides an update on the ongoing receivership procedure and announces the resumption of CARMAT shares trading, starting on August 21, 2025, at stock market opening.

 Update on the ongoing receivership procedure

-This Bid will be assessed by the Versailles Economic Court2 (the "Court") at a hearing scheduled on August 19, 2025.
+Following the hearing and upon the Buyer's request, the Court granted him more time to finalize his Bid and lift the conditions precedent.
+The Bid will thus be assessed again by the Court during a hearing scheduled on September 30, 2025.

+In order to enable CARMAT to fund its activities until that date and to protect creditors' interests despite this delay, the Buyer will immediately provide €1.3m in cash to CARMAT.
+These funds are not refundable and will be retained by the Company even if ultimately, the Bid is not successful4

-The Company again draws attention to the fact that there is no guarantee at this stage that this Bid will be successful.
-The Company also reminds that even if the Bid is validated by the Court, the Company's shareholders and creditors may incur a significant loss of up to the total value of their investment or receivables.
-CARMAT is subject to a risk of liquidation, including in the short term.
+The Company again draws attention to the fact that there is no guarantee at this stage that the Bid will be successful i.e. that the conditions precedent will be met and that the Court will validate this Bid following the hearing now scheduled on September 30, 2025.
+If the Bid is not successful, it is highly probable that CARMAT will be liquidated (under the rules applicable to judicial liquidations) and its operations will stop.
+In such a case, it is highly probable that the shareholders will lose the total value of their investment, while a major part of CARMAT's creditors will incur a very significant loss of up to the total value of their receivables.

+Conversely, if the Bid is ultimately validated by the Court, CARMAT's operations will be transferred to the Buyer and will continue as part of another legal entity.
+In this event, CARMAT will also be liquidated (under the rules applicable to judicial liquidations), and the Company draws attention to the fact that given current terms of the Bid and CARMAT's level of liabilities, it is highly probable that also in that case, the shareholders will lose the total value of their investment, while a major part of CARMAT's creditors will incur a very significant loss of up to the total value of their receivables.

+At this stage, it is thus very probable that in any case, CARMAT will be liquidated very shortly (under the rules applicable to judicial liquidations), which will lead the Company to request the delisting of its shares from Euronext.

-Ahead of the court hearing scheduled on August 19, 2025, CARMAT has asked Euronext to suspend the trading of its shares starting on August 14, 2025, before the stock market opens.
+CARMAT is going to ask Euronext to resume the trading of its shares starting on August 21, 2025, at stock market opening.

-Another press release will be issued by the Company once the outcome of the court hearing is known.
+Pending the next hearing scheduled on September 30, 2025, CARMAT continues to focus its activities, on one hand on supporting patients already implanted with its Aeson® artificial heart, and on the other hand, on regulatory and operational activities deemed key in view of resuming operations in the best possible way once its financial sustainability has been secured.
+In particular, the Company keeps suspending all new Aeson® implants, whether for commercial purpose or as part of clinical trials.

-In any case, CARMAT endeavors to provide continuous support to patients who currently benefit from its Aeson® artificial heart.
+In any case, even if the Company is liquidated and its operations stop, CARMAT endeavors to take the necessary steps so that continuous support to patients who currently benefit from its Aeson® artificial heart is provided.

 About CARMAT